 It was a dark and stormy night.
-Glenn Proud, today the artistic director of LiveWire Chicago Theatre, looked out the window of his parents' home in the southwest suburbs of Chicago.
-He heard a crash, "and I could just see a downed power cable and it was just sparking and dancing around.
-I was so struck by the electricity," Proud remembers.
+A young theatre artist looked out the window of their parents' home in the southwest suburbs of Chicago.
+They heard a crash, "and I could just see a downed power cable and it was just sparking and dancing around.
+I was so struck by the electricity," they recall.
 "Energy, current, voltage: that's where art is.
 It's always still going to be going, even if you try to cut it off."
-So when it was time to form a theater company Proud was ready.
+So when it was time to form a theater company, they were ready.

-The company has a unique organization, eschewing more customary monikers like ensemble or company, for the admittedly "hippy-sounding" collective, but for Proud it's a distinction with both emotional and practical resonance.
+The company has a unique organization, eschewing more customary monikers like ensemble or company, for the admittedly "hippy-sounding" collective, but for them it's a distinction with both emotional and practical resonance.
 This way they can still benefit from group input and camaraderie without any members feeling overly entitled.
-In Proud's words, being part of the collective means decision making and participation, "but it's no easy ticket to get cast in all the shows.
+As they put it, being part of the collective means decision making and participation, "but it's no easy ticket to get cast in all the shows.
 We don't like to give favors out to ourselves, to fall back into a lackadaisical approach and lose that fire."

 Benno Nelson